jagaapple/now-next-routes/README.md

 Returns `LinkProps<Parameters>` object.

 - `Parameters` ...
-Types of dynamic parameters you given to constructor (for TypeScript).
+Types of dynamic parameters you gave to constructor (for TypeScript).
 - `LinkProps<Parameters>`
   - `href: object`
     - `pathname: string` ...
 A base path name.
 This is a page file path in `/pages` in general.